Row Polymorphism without the Jargon

 Using Row Polymorphism as a

-replacement for subtyping hasn’t been explored in many languages.
+replacement for subtyping hasnāt been explored in many languages.
 I think this is because most programmers are used to

 subtyping so many newer languages try to include it.
 Row Polymorphism can also lead to confusion where calling a function

-works but semantically it doesn’t make sense, like finding the area
+works but semantically it doesnāt make sense, like finding the area of a Fish.
+A Fish can have a surface area, but

 that is a different formula that expects a length.
-In a language with subtyping, we might restrict area
+In a language with subtyping, we might restrict area to only work

-, which would make sure our functions are only called with the types
+on an Entity2D and volume to only work on an Entity3D, which would make sure our functions are only called with the types

 we expect.
 I think both solutions bring something good to the table, and we should definitely explore both options more.